 To do that consider:

-- What other questions pop up from the question?
+- What other questions arise from your original question?

 - What actions does that lead to?